taketohealth/netlifyTest/updates/take2-health-partnered-with-hong-kong-federation-of-insurers-to-share-non-invasive-early-cancer-detection-technology-1.md

 ---
-type: industry_information
+hide: false
+languages:
+  - en
 cover: []
 date: 2021-09-17T00:00:00.000+08:00
 title: Partnered with HK Federation of Insurers to Share Non-invasive Early Cancer Detection Technology
 detail: Supported by the Hong Kong Federation of Insurers, an industry sharing themed “Screening for Early Cancers by Circulating DNA Analysis”, was successfully held on 17 September 2021.
+type: industry_information
-href: ''
+href: ""
 slug: hkfi-seminar
-languages:
-- en
-hide: false
+seoTitle: Introducing NGS-based Cancer Screening to Insurers|Take2 Health
+seoDescription: Take2 Health partnered with The Hong Kong Federation of Insurers to share news on non-invasive early cancer detection technology, aiming to safeguard the population’s health.
 ---
 Supported by the Hong Kong Federation of Insurers (“HKFI”), an industry sharing themed “Screening for Early Cancers by Circulating DNA Analysis”, was successfully held on 17 September 2021.
 The online seminar attracted more than 180 senior managements from 37 insurance companies and led to heated discussions.